dotnet/Silk.NET/website/docs/opengl/c1/1-hello-window.md

 ### Creating an input context
 An input context is responsible for receiving user input, and handling input events.
 Creating one is simple, thanks to an extension method that `Silk.NET.Input` provides to the `IWindow`.

-In your `Load` method, add the following:
+In your `OnLoad` method, add the following:

 ```cs
 IInputContext input = _window.CreateInput();